 The purpose of this policy is to outline how the University’s Chart of Accounts (COA) is a created to define each class of items for which money or the equivalent is spent or received.

-Under the direction of the Senior Vice President of Finance and CFO, the Management of Accounting and Budgeting shall implement and ensure compliance with this policy.
+Under the direction of the Senior Vice President for Finance and CFO, the Management of Accounting and Budgeting shall implement and ensure compliance with this policy.

 This policy applies to all University divisions, departments and activities.

-- The Chart of Accounts (COA) is created by the University to define each class of items for which money or the equivalent is spent or received.
+- The COA is created by the University to define each class of items for which money or the equivalent is spent or received.
 It is used to organize the finances of divisions, departments and activities and to segregate expenditures, revenue, assets and liabilities in order to give interested parties a better understanding of the financial health of the University.

-- The chart identifies the general ledger numbers and the subsidiary ledger accounts used by the University.
+- The COA identifies the general ledger numbers and the subsidiary ledger accounts used by the University.
 All general ledgers and subsidiary ledgers are grouped by major account groups.